 This topic describes how to use Database Autonomy Service (DAS) to enable, use, and disable slow query log analysis for ApsaraDB for MongoDB instances.
-To manage multiple database instances, you can view global slow query log trends.
 This feature allows you to find the most frequently executed slow SQL statement and the instance where the number of executed slow SQL statements is the largest.

 Enable slow query log analysis